🕯️ Tutorial · 6 min read

 Troubleshooting

-The wax leaked out the seam
+Wax leaked out of the seam

-The candle won't come out of the mold
+The candle won't come out

 Air bubbles in the candle